Statements and Fees

 I drove on the toll roads and have not received a statement in the mail.
 What should I do?

 Drivers without a TxTag should receive a statement in the mail within three weeks of using a TxDOT-owned toll road.
 If you haven't received a statement, it may be because the address on your vehicle title is not current.
-Contact the TxTag Customer Service Center at 1-888-468-9824 (International: 001-214-210-0493 ) immediately to avoid getting a violation for your unpaid toll.
+Contact the TxTag Customer Service Center at 1-888-468-9824 (International: 001-214-210-0493) immediately to avoid late fees.
 To update your vehicle title information, visit the Texas DMV's Vehicle Registration page.

 What happens if I don't pay a statement?

-I have a TxTag, but I received a bill or violation notice from another toll agency.
+I have a TxTag, but I received a statement or violation notice from another toll agency.
 What should I do?

-If you receive a bill or violation notice from another toll agency, you will need to resolve payment directly with that agency, even if you have a TxTag account.
+If you receive a statement or violation notice from another toll agency, you will need to resolve payment directly with that agency, even if you have a TxTag account.
 However, you should also log into your TxTag account online or call the TxTag Customer Service Center to make sure your account information, including license plate number, is up to date.
-You must have your TxTag sticker installed on your windshield and have your license plate number up to date in order to use your account on toll roads in Texas managed by other toll authorities.
+You must have your TxTag sticker installed on your windshield and have your license plate number up to date in order to use your account on toll roads managed by these toll authorities:

 - North Texas Tollway Authority (TollTag) 1-972-818-6882